dotMavriQ/minimal-mistakes/_posts/dotblog/11 Juni.md

 The fact that Minecraft's team was indie made so that they didn't cry when someone made a nudity mod or worse, and the fact that triple A have brands outdoing nations economically and the proposed responsibilities that comes with it might be what is harming the REAL revolution in gaming, I think people feel it.
 The waste of potential, the inertia from the Gods.
 More on these thoughts some other time...

-Oh and Thank you for following my racy rants btw.. geez..
+Oh and Thank you for reading my rants btw.. geez..
 I know I'm getting ahead of myself.. back to Bethesda.

 Bethesda has survived to a LARGE degree thanks to the morbidly ambitious modding community.
 Skyblivion ought to be the be-all-end-all proof that I'm in the right.